xavier-quadratic/poseidon-rs/README.md

 ### Poseidon Permutation

-A Poseidon permutation consists of two round functions, full and partial, both applied enough times, $RF$ times and $RP$ times respectively, to make the permutation behave like a random one (see [Fig3](#figure-3-poseidon-permutation)).
+A Poseidon permutation consists of two round functions, full and partial, both applied enough times - $RF$ times and $RP$ times respectively - to make the permutation behave like a random one (see [Fig3](#figure-3-poseidon-permutation)).

 <div align="center">